 In some cases, a player's career may span seasons for which a stat like strikeouts or sacrifice flies are not available and seasons for which they are.
 In those cases we attempt to mark the statistic as shown 162.
 This means that this career total does not include all seasons the player played and therefore we do not know the exact number.

-For the most common stats found in our leaderboards, we denote league leading stats with bold text and major league leading totals are further marked with italics.
+For the most common stats found in our leaderboards, we denote league leading stats with bold text.
+Major league leading totals are further marked with italics.
 For career statistics, all-time leaders are marked with **'s and active leaders with italics.

 When a stat is unavailable its season entry should be blank, rather than zero.
 This may not always be the case, but it is what we've tried to do.

 This value is calculated differently from the Total Baseball PRO+ statistic.
-I chose OPS+ to make this difference more clear.
-PRO+ as best I can tell is
+Using OPS+ makes this difference more clear.
+PRO+ seems to be:

 OPS+ = PRO+ = 100 * ( OBP/lgOBP + SLG/lgSLG - 1)/BPF